Tongariro Double Circuit - Part 1 - Northern Circuit

 Once we arrived at Mangatepopo Hut there was already a whole array of tents set up, so we picked one of the remaining spots and pitched before somebody snatched it away.
 Afterwards we cooked dinner on the gas cookers provided in the hut - what a luxury!

-Quick note: On a lot of the Great Walks campers aren't allowed to use Hut facilities - on the Northern Circuit it is allowed, which makes camping there a lot more comfortable.
+Quick note: On a lot of the Great Walks campers aren't allowed to use hut facilities - on the Northern Circuit it is allowed, which makes camping there a lot more comfortable.
 At least this was true for our walk, please make sure to check the current regulations if you want to do the walk youself.

-While having Dinner we met quite a few interesting people - an American Couple that had walked the Appalachian Trail many years ago, a German guy fresh out of school that got very excited about the tales of our tramp and asked for all kinds of advice, wanting to do something like that himself at some point in the future, and a Swiss couple that hardly spoke English.
+While having dinner we met quite a few interesting people - an american couple that had walked the Appalachian Trail many years ago, a german guy fresh out of school that got very excited about the tales of our tramp through the south island and asked for all kinds of advice, wanting to do something like that himself at some point in the future, and a swiss couple that hardly spoke English.

 The next morning we were by far the first ones up when we prepared our porridge breakfast in the hut.
 They even provided solar powered lighting there, so we didn't have to eat with our headlamps on!

 We packed up and ended up getting on the trail just shortly after six in the morning - and already there were a few day walkers on the Tongariro Crossing.
 Unlike the day before, the area we now walked through truly did look volcanic.
 Lots of black rocks in funky shapes, generally a lot less vegetation, and some streams with orange rims gave the landscape an almost surreal look.
 Up to south crater the path mostly leads steeply up the mountain side across boardwalks and wooden staircases.
 Then in the flat crater valley there's mostly dark sand, and no vegetation at all - and all of that pairedwith great views of Mt.
 Ngauruhoe and it's partly red summit.